Frequently Asked Questions

 Is there transportation to and from school available?

-For the 2019-2020 school year, door-to-door busing is available for the 8:40 am arrival and the 2:50/3:00 pm dismissal.
+For the 2021-2022 school year, door-to-door busing may be available for threes and fours for the 8:30 am arrival and the 2:50 pm dismissal.
 There is no busing available in the middle of the day or after the extended day hours.

 What are your class sizes and how many classes do you have?

-What is Prek-For-All (PKA) and does the Y offer a Prek-For-All program?
+What is 3K and Prek-For-All (PKA) and does the Y offer a 3K and/or a Prek-For-All program?

 3K and PKA is a state and city funded tuition-free program for three and four year old students.
-In 2019-2020 the Y will offer a PKA full-day program from 8:40 am to 2:50 pm.
-The Y also integrates PKA into its extended day program for four year olds with families paying tuition for the non-PKA portions of the day.
+In 2021-2022 the Y will offer both 3K and4K full-day programs from 8:30 am to 2:50 pm.
+The Y also integrates 3k and PKA into its extended day program for three and four year olds with families paying tuition for the non-3K/PKA portions of the day.

 Does the Y provide food for the students during the day?

-The Y provides a snack for students in the morning and a snack in the afternoon.
-Two and three year old students bring their own lunches to school.
-PKA students receive a free hot lunch daily prepared in the Y's kosher kitchen.
+The Y provides a snacks for students in the morning, in the afternoon and during extended day hours.
+Two year old students bring their own lunches to school.
+3K/PKA students receive a free hot lunch daily prepared in the Y's kosher kitchen.
 Families can supplement our snack program by signing up to participate in a ‘healthy snack’ program if they would like to.

 What special programming does the nursery school offer during the day?

 Children participate in a special music program and in a special dance program on a weekly basis.
-We also work in our roof-top garden on Wednesday afternoons.
-On Fridays mornings, a Jewish educator incorporates Jewish cultural experiences into our curriculum for two and three year olds.
+We also work in our roof-top garden in the fall and spring.
+On Fridays, a Jewish educator incorporates Jewish cultural experiences into our curriculum for two year olds and during extended day for those children who are participating.

 How do you communicate with families during the school year?